Overview

 generally benefit you and your account.

 .
-Broker also makes available to us other
+Broker also makes available to us other products

-products and services that benefit us but do not directly benefit you or your account.
-These
+and services that benefit us but do not directly benefit you or your account.
+These products

 Services that Generally Benefit Only the Firm

-and v) assist with back-office functions, recordkeeping, and client reporting.
+back-office functions, recordkeeping, and client reporting.

 .
 Broker also offers other services intended to